Baroque Week. Patron: Trevor Pinnock CBE Artistic Director: Theresa Caudle

 Cost

-We will request a deposit of £100 as soon as we confirm that you have a place.
+Please complete an application form (available below) even if you have attended before, so that you can update your preferences or any other information.
+We will request a deposit of £100 per person to secure your place as soon as we confirm that you have been accepted.
 The balance will be due by 1st June.
 Please pay by bank transfer or internet banking to account number 65771015 (Baroque Week R/C 1161774), sort code 08-92-99, or send a cheque payable to Baroque Week.
 For international payments the IBAN is GB94 CPBK 089299 65771015 and the SWIFT/BIC is CPBK GB22.
 Alternatively you can use PayPal to pay by card, although there will be a small additional charge to cover their fees - please contact us for details.

 The deposit is non-refundable unless we are unable to offer you a place on the course.
 If you have to withdraw before 1st June we will refund any additional fees you have already paid.
-If you withdraw between 1st June and 20th July we will give a refund (apart from the deposit) only if we are able to replace you with a suitable alternative participant.
+If you withdraw between 1st June and 26th July we will give a refund (apart from the deposit) only if we are able to replace you with a suitable alternative participant.
 After this date we are unable to make refunds in any circumstances, so we strongly recommend that you take out your own insurance.

 It may be possible to attend for part of the week — please contact us to discuss this.
 However you may not gain the benefit of taking full part in the course; also the balance of instruments for the whole week needs to be taken into consideration when we allocate places.
 The on-site bedrooms are usually allocated to those attending for the whole week, so you would probably need to find a local B&B.